aludayalu/exunreg24/data/invite.md

 ## **Events**

-Let's start with a highlight: STEM competitions: we have over 20 events in disciplines from competitions in creative fields such as Web & App development to 2D & 3D Design (Build), to technical fields like Machine Learning (ExML), Computational Linguistics (Turing Test), and Competitive Programming (CP).
+We have 25 events in disciplines like creative fields such as Web & App development to 2D & 3D Design (Build), to technical fields like Machine Learning (ExML), Computational Linguistics (Turing Test), and Competitive Programming (CP).

 Are you interested in some other kinds of events as well?
 With our wide array of options, we've got you covered!
 We have the Girls in Tech event, where participants will learn a new technical skill through workshops and then participate in a contest.
 We also have the Quiz, Crossword, and Surprise events for the inquisitive.

-We have also teamed up with other clubs in our school to offer you a chance to show off your skillset: DomainSquare+, the Gaming society of our school, with 3 renowned and remarkable events where you can put your gaming skills to the absolute test; Roboknights, who are hosting 2 events based on robotics and engineering concepts; and CubXL, who are organizing 4 events with exciting cubing prizes.
+We have also teamed up with four other clubs in our school to offer you a chance to show off your skillset: DomainSquare+, the Gaming society of our school; Roboknights, the robotics club; CubXL, the cubing club and CyberX, the Cybersecurity Club.

 Please check our [**Events**](https://reg.exunclan.com/invite/events) page for details of the full spectrum of events Exun 2024 has to offer.
 Most events will have preliminary rounds which will be conducted prior to the offline days.
-(More details can be found at [**exun.co/24/schedule**](http://reg.exunclan.com/24/schedule)) while other events will fully happen onsite on November 4-5, so be sure to check that out!
+(More details can be found at [**exun.co/24/schedule**](http://reg.exunclan.com/24/schedule)) while other events will fully happen onsite on November 9-10, so be sure to check that out!

 ## **Prizes & Overall Trophy**